BAUDOTlab/scDataPipeline/README.md

 ## Contributing

 As this project is still under active development, it might be hard to contribute from outside the team.
-However, suggestions are always welcome!
+However, suggestions are always welcomed!

 ## License